Skip to main content

 (G) The sheaves of all blocks shall fit the size and type of rope used.

 (H) No more than two employees shall be required to be on a two-point suspension scaffold designed for a working load of five hundred pounds.
-No more than three employees shall be required to be on a two-point suspension scaffold designed for a working load of seven hundred pounds.
+No more than three employees shall be required to be on a two-point suspension scaffold designed for a working load of seven hundred fifty pounds.

 (K) Each swinging scaffold shall be securely fastened to the building or structure at each work location to prevent it from swaying.
 Window cleaners' anchors shall not be used for this purpose.
 Tie-in anchors designed for the rated load of the scaffold may be used.